niksterg/openmp-course/README.md

 6. [**table-add1.c**](https://github.com/niksterg/openmp-course/blob/master/table-add1.c) (same result as 5. but with automatic work scheduling)

-7. [**table-add1-combined.c**](https://github.com/niksterg/openmp-course/blob/master/table-add1-combined.c) (same result as 6. but with combined parralel region and for construct)
+7. [**table-add1-combined.c**](https://github.com/niksterg/openmp-course/blob/master/table-add1-combined.c) (same result as 6. but with combined parallel region and for construct)

 8. [**table-add1-wrong.c**](https://github.com/niksterg/openmp-course/blob/master/table-add1-wrong.c) (similar to 6. and 7. but giving wrong answer - find the error in the code!)